Members of the Editorial Board

 Sebestyén L. v.
 Gorka is the Founding Director of the Institute for Transitional Democracy and International Security (ITDIS) Hungary, and the Director for Policy Studies at the Educational Initiative for Central and Eastern Europe (EICEE), USA.

-Beatrice de Graaf is Professor for the history of terrorism and conflict in historical perspective at the Centre for Terrorism and Counterterrorism at Campus The Hague/Leiden University.
+Beatrice de Graaf is Professor for the history of International Relations and Global Governance at Utrecht University, The Netherlands.

 Bob de Graaff is Socrates Foundation Professor for political and cultural reconstruction from a humanist perspective at Utrecht University and former Director of the Centre for Terrorism and Counterterrorism at Campus The Hague/Leiden University.